vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 group.
 The outer <em>max(10)</em> controls the maximum number of groups returned.
-In addition, the two highest-ranking hits (<em>max(2)</em>) is emitted for each of the unique groups (categories).
+In addition, the two highest-ranking hits (<em>max(2)</em>) is emitted for each of the unique groups, in this case, categories.
 The Vespa grouping API supports [pagination](https://docs.vespa.ai/en/grouping.html#pagination) using continuation tokens.
-In the above example we grouped on a single document document attribute, it is also possible to group by expressions.
+In the above example, the grouping expression used a single document attribute, it is also possible to group by expressions.
 See the [grouping reference](https://docs.vespa.ai/en/reference/grouping-syntax.html) documentation.
 In the below example the group identifier is a concatenation of category and brand: